1. Key Characteristics of Turkish Van Cats

 Turkish Vans’ coat color is usually white with patches of color on the head and tail.
 The patches may be any standard color but are usually auburn.

-2. Where They Came From
+2. Where Turkish Van Cats Came From

 They lived in isolated mountains in the Eastern Anatolian region, which probably prevented their unique features from changing over time.
 In the 1950s, English tourists visiting Turkey brought 2 cats back to Great Britain, and the breed continued to flourish.

 The International Cat Association recognized the breed and awarded it championship status in 1979.

-3. How Friendly Are They?
+3. How Friendly Are Turkish Van Cats?

 They’re known to follow people from room to room, and they get along with other animals — dogs included.

 4. Is This the Right Cat for You?

-MEDIUM: An active cat breed, Turkish Vans love to run; their strong back legs make them great jumpers.
+MEDIUM: An active cat breed, Turkish Vans love to run.
+Their strong back legs make them great jumpers.